John Cheek of

 Notes

-Records from Anson and Montgomery Counties show that John Cheek also owned land on both sides of the Pee Dee River around the mouth of Brown Creek.
-He seems to have had at least 2 sons, John and Randolph, and daughters named Elizabeth, Sarah, and Hannah.
+By the 1750's John Cheek owned land on both sides of the Pee Dee River in Anson and Montgomery Counties, at the mouth of Brown Creek.
+He seems to have had at least two sons, John and Randolph, and daughters named Elizabeth, Sarah, and Hannah.
 John's date of death is uncertain because most of Montgomery County's early records were destroyed in a courthouse fire in 1842.
 However, he is probably the John Cheek, Sr., who appears on the 1782 tax list of Montgomery Co., NC, with 1,182 acres of land.
+He probably died before 1790.

-Another piece of evidence is the distinctive first name Randall or Randolph Cheek.
+Another piece of evidence is the distinctive first name "Randall" or "Randolph."
 Richard "of Beaufort" Cheek had a son named Randolph and this name is found in several generations of Richard's descendants.
 Randall/Randolph was a fairly unusual first name in the 1700's -- there are only 54 examples listed in the 1790 census index for the entire state of North Carolina.
-So when the name "Randolph" appears in a family with other possible connections to Richard "of Beaufort," it does seem more than a coincidence.
+So when the name "Randolph" appears in a family with other possible connections to Richard "of Beaufort" Cheek, it seems like more than a coincidence.

-Finally, DNA testing conducted through the Cheek/Chick DNA Project shows that several possible descendants of John "of Anson" are closely related to known descendants of Richard "of Beaufort."
+Finally, DNA testing conducted through the Cheek/Chick DNA Project shows that several possible descendants of John "of Anson" Cheek are closely related to descendants of Richard "of Beaufort" Cheek.
 Although DNA testing can't pinpoint a specific ancestor, there is a high probability, based on the DNA results, that these individuals had a common male ancestor within the last 12 generations (roughly 300 years).

 Records